aleks0and/P2P_tokenized_microtransactions/README.md

 - Updating the hashing function: We wanted to use combination of both addresses of the parties involved and the timestamp of the transaction.
 As we wanted to to receive a unique identifier for the operation, to further store it in our database for credit score evaluation.
 - Further integration for the front end: We provide just solidity file as well as the jupyter notebook file for the credit score evaluation.
 For the further development we wish to include the front-end for the app as designed in the application layout.

-## Getting started

-This repository contains code and all related documents for the deployment of our smart contract solution to organize loans between people.

 ## Prerequisites